 So to honor Cary Grant on the 26th anniversary of his passing…

 Although many men in the 1950s were springing for more festive dinner jackets for some occasions at home – typically of a plaid variety – the French Riviera was still a place for traditional black tie in the evenings.
 And who better to wear it than Cary Grant?

 Grant’s waistcoat has a low V-shaped opening.
 It is also single-breasted and grosgrain-faced to match the lapels.
-As the jacket is always closed over it, any additional details are hard to ascertain unless any production photos exist.

 Underneath, Grant wears a white shirt with a 1/2″-pleated front bib, complete with two diamond studs.
 Matching diamond cuff links adorn the shirt’s French cuffs.
 Diamonds are appropriate for his profession (ex-profession, I guess) as a jewel thief.
 The wide bow tie is black grosgrain.